microsoft/fluentui/packages/react-button/SPEC.md

 A pressed `Button` changes styling to communicate that the user is currently pressing it.

-#### Visited state
+#### Loading state

-A visited `Button` changes styling to communicate that the user has already interacted with it so its referenced content has already been accessed in the past.
+A loading `Button` renders a `loader` before all the other content to indicate that it is waiting for another action before allowing itself to be interacted with.

 ### Interaction